Get a nutritious head start on your mornings with this easy baked oatmeal recipe! The flavor variations guarantee that it won’t get boring.

 - Ground Cinnamon and Vanilla Extract: Two of my favorite flavorings!
 Please feel free to Make It Your Own with any flavoring you like.

 - Variations: Apples, berries, nuts, and bananas.
 And so much more!
 Keep reading for more ideas.

 How To Make Baked Oatmeal

 It’s pretty simple.
 Spray a baking dish with non-stick spray.
 Mix all the ingredients together in a big bowl.

 Pour the mixture into the pan.

-Bake for 30-40 minutes or the oatmeal looks set and golden brown.
+Bake for 30 to 40 minutes or the oatmeal looks set and golden brown.
 Cut into squares and serve right away or refrigerate for breakfast tomorrow or the next day.

 If you like, serve baked oatmeal with a dollop of Greek yogurt, either plain or vanilla flavored, and additional fresh fruit.
 That’s a breakfast that will stick to your ribs!